 Semi-surrealist printmaker Martin Langford brings together his intricate mezzotint etchings and blackly comic commentaries on the state of the world for a major solo show this autumn.
 Martin, who studied printmaking at Central St Martins College of Art, says: “My work is about the environment, about pollution, the way we live and about man’s collective greed.
 I think people are tired of being lectured to about ‘green’ issues but they do still care – with a bit of humour, I believe you can relay a message simply and effectively.”
 September 21 – October 14.
 More about Martin here.

 The wonderful works of British painter-printmaker Louise Davies round off an exciting year.
 Louise, whose art explores landscape, colour and line, will be showing a range of her monoprints, etchings and paintings in a wide-ranging solo exhibition.
 Louise’s art depicts nature and the way the light and weather affects the feelings of the day through the use of translucent colour and fluid, impromptu lines, taking inspiration from artists including Rothko and Miro.
 November 2 – 25.
 Browse Louise’s works here.

-Kings and Queens of Collage
+Queens of Collage